pocketlinux32/pl-framework/README.md

 # pl-framework

 A JavaScript framework that simplifies graphical applications that use the HTML canvas.
+Written completely in pure Javascript